neil-zt/eeg/README.md

 ...
 ```

 The header rows are prefixed with `#`, and the data rows are tab-separated.
 If you extend the JSON header (the second line in the above example), you may see something like the below JSON.
 Particularly note that the `column` key describes what each column in the data rows represent.
-For detailed specifications, visit OpenSignals' [official documentation](https://support.pluxbiosignals.com/knowledge-base/opensignals-sensor-file-specifications-txt-format/).
+For details, visit OpenSignals' [official documentation](https://support.pluxbiosignals.com/knowledge-base/opensignals-sensor-file-specifications-txt-format/).

 ```json
 {